SENeC-Initiative/DeNSE/docs/devel/spatial.rst

 At present time only one environment can be set and it represents the physical space.
 Later chemical space and electromagnetic can be represented with more environment object.

-The space is managed with Geos, read more here `geometry`_.
+The space is managed with Boost:geometry, read more here `environment`_.

 `growth::GrowthCone` implements: